RavicharanN/triton-torch-BLIP/README.md

 Triton allows us to batch incoming requests and run the inference together.
 We will also update the `max_batch_size`
 ```
-max_batch_size: 16 			# We will also update the max batch size
+max_batch_size: 16 			# Triton can batch up to 16 inference requests at once
 dynamic_batching {
-  preferred_batch_size: [4, 8, 16]
+  preferred_batch_size: [4, 8]		# Triton will prioritize forming batches of size 4 or 8, if possible.

-  # This scheduling delay tells Triton how long to wait for additional requests. helps batch larger group of requests
+  max_queue_delay_microseconds: 100	# This scheduling delay tells Triton how long to wait for additional requests. helps batch larger group of requests
-  max_queue_delay_microseconds: 1000000
 }
 ```